KFTK-FM: Talk (2000–present)

 In the fall of 2000, Emmis Communications added to its St. Louis radio station cluster by purchasing properties from Sinclair Broadcasting, which wanted to focus on its television properties.
 The sale to Emmis led KXOK and KSHE to become sister stations.
 Upon purchasing KXOK, and to avoid overlap with KSHE, KXOK changed formats.
 It became a talk radio station on October 16, 2000.
 The call letters changed to KFTK two days later.

 Initially, the station focused on a female audience, in contrast to male-dominated talk stations already on the air in St. Louis.
 Syndicated personalities included Bob and Sheri, Dr. Joy Browne, Clark Howard, Dr. Laura, Phil Hendrie, Rhona at Night, Loveline, and John and Jeff, as well as local host Dave Glover.
 The station used the name "97.1 FM Talk".
 Failing to reach much of an audience, the station shifted toward more political talk in 2002, adding such syndicated hosts as Don Imus, Bill O'Reilly, and Sean Hannity.
 The station briefly changed its name to "97-1 the Link...Real Life Radio", but soon returned to the "FM Talk" moniker.

 The call sign was modified from KFTK to KFTK-FM on September 8, 2016.
 On September 15, 2016, KFTK-FM began simulcasting on WQQX (1490 AM), renamed KFTK, and FM translator station K254CR to improve the station's coverage in downtown St. Louis and the Illinois side of the market.

 Emmis exited the St. Louis market in 2018.
 KFTK-FM and KNOU were sold to Entercom (now Audacy).
 The simulcast over KFTK 1490 ended on March 20, 2020, when the AM station's license was cancelled by the FCC.
 It was revealed that the AM station's ownership was a shell corporation.
 In reality, a convicted felon owned it.
 FM translator K254CR was not affected, and was subsequently reassigned to simulcast KFTK-FM.
 That lasted until March 22, 2021, when K254CR began rebroadcasting AM sister station KMOX.

 In 2018, KFTK-FM ended The Jaime Allman Show.
 Allman was accused of threatening gun-control advocate David Hogg on social media.
 In January 2024, KFTK-FM began syndicating a local program, The Josh Hammer Show.

+On June 29, 2026, Audacy announced the sale of KFTK-FM and its sister stations to Hoffman Media Group.